 Gateways map individual Modbus registers into BACnet objects.
 With the BASremote, all connected Modbus devices appear as one BACnet device object with a collection of object points representing the various Modbus registers.
 Using the concept of virtual routing, the BASgatewayLX treats each connected Modbus device as a separate BACnet device with object points representing only those registers of the addressed device.

 For those installations that support a fieldbus solution such as Modbus RTU or BACnet MS/TP, Contemporary Controls provides solutions for expanding the number of I/O points in the field.
-These compact cost-effective modules are available with analog and digital inputs and outputs in varying combinations.
+Cost-effective Cube I/O modules are available with analog and digital inputs and outputs in varying combinations.